mauriciorfdev/project-users/README.md

 **FRONTEND**:

-In another terminal change to the frontend directory: `cd frontend/`

-And run the server: `npm run dev`
+In another terminal change directory: `cd frontend/` and run the server: `npm run dev`

 ```
 VITE v6.0.7  ready in 791 ms